-Senior managers were involved in the home, where a representative from the provider carried out regular visits to check on the quality of service being provided to people.
+In addition, senior managers were involved in the home, where a representative from the provider carried out regular visits to check on the quality of service being provided to people.
 These visits included an inspection of the premises and reviewing care records.
 An action plan was generated, which detailed who was responsible for completing the action and by when.
-This was then reviewed at each visit to ensure actions had been completed.
-The registered manager also completed a report to keep the senior managers within the organisation up to date on what had happened at the home, and to monitor that a good standard of care and support where being given.
+The last two audits had been carried out in June and August 2016.